A Methanol-mediated Room-Temperature Synthesis of Tellurium-Loaded Liquid Scintillators for Neutrinoless Double Beta Decay Search: Optimization of DDA as stabilizer

+In the reaction system of TeA and diols, the SNO+ collaboration pioneered the use of DDA as a stabilisation/solubilisation agent for Te-BD~\cite{SNO+:2023}.
+For the room-temperature synthesis method (as well as the azeotropic distillation method), the TeA and HD system was selected.
+In the TeA-HD reaction system, where the product Te-HD is miscible with LAB, the inclusion of DDA accelerates the reaction but primarily acts as a stabilizer.

 The Te-HD compounds were dissolved in the LS solvent LAB to prepare solutions with specific Te concentrations.
-The long-term stability was evaluated through periodic absorption spectral measurements of Te-LAB solutions, conducted using a PE Lambda 850+ UV-Vis spectrophotometer (PerkinElmer, USA) equipped with a 10 cm quartz cell.
+The long-term stability was evaluated through periodic absorption spectral measurements of Te-LAB solutions, conducted using a PE Lambda 850+ UV-Vis spectrophotometer (PerkinElmer, USA) equipped with a 10 cm quartz cell with the absorbance sensitivity of 10$^{-4}$.
 Multiple synthesis trials consistently demonstrated that Te-LAB samples prepared via room-temperature synthesis using MeOH as solvent without DDA addition exhibited poor long-term stability.
 Fig.~\ref{fig:Te-LAB-DDA}-a shows the absorption spectra of a 1\% Te-LAB solution prepared from DDA-free synthesis products, where the absorbance below 470 nm increased significantly over time, indicating poor sample stability.
 In contrast, the addition of DDA during synthesis substantially improved the long-term stability of Te-LAB samples (Fig.~\ref{fig:Te-LAB-DDA}-b).
 These two syntheses were conducted simultaneously under identical conditions - same reactants (TeA, HD and MeOH), same stoichiometric ratios (n$_\mathrm{Te}$:n$_\mathrm{HD}$:n$_\mathrm{MeOH}$ = 1:3:42), and same stirring speed - with the sole difference being the addition of DDA (n$_\mathrm{Te}$:n$_\mathrm{DDA}$ = 1:0.2) in ~\ref{fig:Te-LAB-DDA}-b but not in ~\ref{fig:Te-LAB-DDA}-a.
+The exact cause of the increase in sample absorbance in the absence of DDA remains undetermined due to insufficient experimental data.
+To address this, we intend to employ a multi-analytical approach for further investigation.
+For example, mass spectrometry will be utilized to analyze the structural and quantitative changes of Te compounds before and after the absorbance increase.
+Another planned approach involves applying sample pretreatment coupled with GC-MS will be applied to detect any potential trace light-absorbing impurities generated via chemical reactions within the sample.
+Furthermore, long-term monitoring of the light yield stability will be conducted to verify the homogeneity of Te compounds in the sample.